Sierra Skye Sizzles Sunbathing In Tiger-Print String Bikini: ’95 Degrees’

 “95 degrees F,” it said.

-Animal-prints might not be Sierra’s trademark – the model is known for her love of neon and electric color palettes – but they have featured in the star’s impressive swimwear portfolio.
-June saw the model rock a snakeskin two-piece as she caught some rays.
+Animal prints might not be Sierra’s trademark – the model is known for her love of neon and electric color palettes – but they have featured in the star’s impressive swimwear portfolio.
+In June, the model rocked a snakeskin two-piece as she caught some rays.
 Sierra has also been known to model the odd leopard-print bikini.
 For the most part, though, fans can expect a wide portfolio of bold colors, bright shades, and a huge response, per The Inquistr.

-Sierra now comes armed with 4.1 million Instagram followers.
-While a following this healthy could easily place Sierra as a brand ambassador, it looks like the model has opted out of name-dropping a brand in her bio.
+Sierra currently has about 4.1 million Instagram followers.
+While a following this healthy could easily place Sierra as a brand ambassador, it looks like the model has opted out of name-dropping brands in her bio.
 Sierra does influence – the vast majority of posts come with a brand mention – but the final step of announcing a brand ambassador status has yet to come.
 That, in itself, is seen with models boasting a lower following than Sierra.
 Fellow swimwear face Abby Dowse is a Fashion Nova ambassador.
-Australian bombshell Tarsha Whitmore now fronts Oh Polly.
+Meanwhile, Australian bombshell Tarsha Whitmore now endorses Oh Polly.

-For Sierra, the love simply seems to lie in rocking those bikinis (and making sure fans get in on it).
+For Sierra, the love simply seems to lie in rocking those bikinis — and making sure fans get in on it.

 Fans wishing to see more of Sierra should check out her Instagram.